-On average, classic car insurance is less expensive than traditional car insurance.
-Regardless, there are still a few ways you can save money while insuring your classic car.
-For example, you might opt for a higher deductible, bundle multiple vehicles and policies together or put security measures into place.
+Even though classic car insurance is less expensive than standard car insurance, it’s still wise to look for ways to save.
+For example, you might opt for a higher deductible, bundle multiple vehicles and policies together, or put security measures into place.

-Here’s a full list of ways you could save on your classic car insurance:
+Here’s a list of ways you may be able to save on your classic car insurance:

 - Insure more than one car

 - Keep more than one policy under the same insurer for a multi-policy discount